jadecobra/python_tdd_exercises/source/exceptions/AssertionError.rst

       ./makePythonTdd.ps1 assertion_error

-  it makes the `folders/directories`_ and files that are needed, installs packages, runs the first test, and the terminal_ shows :ref:`AssertionError`
+  it makes the folders_ and files_ that are needed, installs packages_, runs the first test, and the terminal_ shows :ref:`AssertionError`

   .. code-block:: python